ryguy2k4/speedruncompanion/README.md

 Fullscreen Cons:
 * Tabbing out will hide Minecraft
 * You will have to press the reset (and cycle practice) hotkey twice, first to exit the world, and once again to create a new one

+In the *Toggle Windowed Borderless/Fullscreen* field please choose a hotkey.
+If you play in fullscreen, this hotkey will enter and exit fullscreen.
+If you play in windowed, this hotkey will enter and exit windowed borderless.

+See above Windowed Borderless pros for a description of *Abuse Planar is RSG/FSG* and *Auto Pause Upon Reset*

 #### Recording Software
 Please select the recording software you use from the drop down menu.
 The only supported softwares are Streamlabs OBS and OBS Studio.